shervinea/cheatsheet-translation/pl/cheatsheet-deep-learning.md

 **3. Neural networks are a class of models that are built with layers.
 Commonly used types of neural networks include convolutional and recurrent neural networks.**

 &#10230; Sieci neuronowe to klasa modeli zbudowanych z warstw.
-Często wykorzystywane rodzaje sieci neuronowych to splotowe i rekurencyjne sieci neuronowe.
+Często wykorzystywane rodzaje sieci neuronowych to konwolucyjne i rekurencyjne sieci neuronowe.

 <br>